-This is a good time to be in business in America; a time of corporate social action when we can see the American business community beginning to exploit its vast resources, technology and talent for the benefit of its true stockholders -- the citizens of this nation.
+This is a good time to be in business in America; a time of corporate social action when we see the American business community beginning to exploit its vast resources, technology and talent for the benefit of its true stockholders - the citizens of this nation.

-The thousand corporate leaders who last year responded to President Johnson's appeal to establish the National Alliance of Businessmen in order to attack an urgent national problem -- finding jobs for the chronically unemployed -- have graphically demonstrated that the days when the "business of business is business" are long past.
-Today, in the words of Alcoa President and Chief Executive Officer John Harper, we can re-write that slogan to read "The business of business is to make a profit by answering human wants and human needs."
+The thousand corporate leaders who test year responded to

+President Johnson's appeal to establish the National Alliance of Businessmen in order to attack an urgent national problem -- demonstrated that the days when the "business of business is business" are long past Today, in the words of Alcoa President and Chief Executive Officer John Harper, we can re-write that slogan to read "The business of business is to make a profit by answering human wants and human needs."